-1.6 Change log
+1.7 Change log

-Ver/rel/rev Changed by Date Changes 3.3.B Ove Nesvik 20240628 Replaced the Business Type Codes A10 and A12 with A95 and A96 in chapter "6.2.7.
+Ver/rel/rev Changed by Date Changes 3.4.A Ove Nesvik 20241017 Addition of new chapters "5.5 Process area: Exchange of dynamic HVDC-run-profiles" and "6.5 HVDC Profile Market Document" and update of the rest of the BRS accordingly.
+Update of chapter "4 Harmonised roles used in "Exchange schedules" to be in line with the lates Harmonised Electricity Market Role Model.
+3.3.B Ove Nesvik 20240628 Replaced the Business Type Codes A10 and A12 with A95 and A96 in chapter "6.2.7.
 Attribute usage ERRP Planned Resource Schedule Document, Ancillary services schedule" Addition of clarifying text.
 3.3.A Ove Nesvik 20230626 Addition of code A46 (Balancing Service Provider) as sender role in the ERRP Planned Resource Schedule Document 3.2.A Ove Nesvik 20230309 Alignment of roles used in sequence diagrams in chapter "3.2.1 3.2.1 Overview of Nordic Scheduling Process" and sender/receiver roles in the attribute usage tables.
 Addition of clarifying text.
 3.1.A Ove Nesvik 20220919 Replaced Balance Responsible Party (BRP) with Balancing Service Provider (BSP).
 Update of ERRP Planned Resource Schedule Document to latest version, which among others include Curve Type.
 Table 8 "Attribute usage ERRP Planned Resource Schedule Document, NBM Detailed schedule" is merged with table 3 "6.1.3 Usage of ESS Schedule Document, NBM schedules: ESS Schedule".
 Update of ERRP Resource Schedule Confirmation Report to latest version, which among others include Curve Type.

-3.0.A Ove Nesvik 20210125 Complete recast of BRS, including: Addition of CIM versions of all documents.
+Ver/rel/rev Changed by Date Changes 3.0.A Ove Nesvik 20210125 Complete recast of BRS, including:Addition of CIM versions of all documents.
 Removal of all "non-CIM documents", except for the Outage document.
 Addition of NBM related documents.
 Updated codes to latest ENTSO-E versions, where applicable.